How to use Circuit Design Software for PCB DFM Guidelines

 Using Design Software Tools to Meet PCB DFM Compliance Guidelines

 PCB DFM guidelines encompass much more than just what you set up in your DRCs.
-Consider the soldering process for example.
-Your manufacturing vendor may require specific pad shapes and component placement orientations to prevent a phenomenon known as “tombstoning”.
-This is not something that DRCs are intended to look for, but if missed it would be a major DFM rules violation.
+Consider the process to solder for example.
+Your manufacturing vendor may require specific pad shapes and component placement orientations to prevent the solder paste from causing a phenomenon known as “tombstoning”.
+This is not something that DRCs are intended to look for, but if missed it would be a major DFM rule violation.

 Just as I discovered how well the Stennis is designed for the goal of launching and recovering aircraft, you can design your PCB with the goal of being easily manufactured.
 By designing your board with PCB DFM guidelines in mind, you can help to reduce manufacturing errors and increase productivity.